Social Sourcing: Incorporating Social Networks Into Crowdsourcing Contest Design: CIM Equilibrium Analysis

-Lemma \ref{app_lm:minimum threshold} gives a clear illustration about the unconditional contributors, which we concludes as follows:\begin{enumerate} \item there is at most one unconditional contributor in each contest; \item only for this unconditional contributor (denote by $i$), $r_i=l$ and $\pi_i(r_i)>0$; \item for every other agent $j$, $r_j>l$ and $\pi_j(r_j)=0$; \item the unconditional contributor does not necessarily exist in every contest. \end{enumerate} We can further tell that, within one contest under CIM, for an arbitrary agent $i$, \begin{itemize} \item $r_i>l$ if and only if $\pi_i(r_i)=0$; \item $r_i=l$ if and only if $\pi_i(r_i)>0$, and such an $i$ is the unique unconditional contributor in this contest. \end{itemize}
+Lemma \ref{app_lm:minimum threshold} gives a clear illustration about the unconditional contributors: (1) there is at most one unconditional contributor in each contest; (2) only for this unconditional contributor (denote by $i$), $r_i=l$ and $\pi_i(r_i)>0$; (3) for every other agent $j$, $r_j>l$ and $\pi_j(r_j)=0$; (4) the unconditional contributor does not necessarily exist in every contest.
+Within one contest under CIM, for an arbitrary agent $i$, \begin{itemize} \item $r_i>l$ if and only if $\pi_i(r_i)=0$; \item $r_i=l$ if and only if $\pi_i(r_i)>0$, and such an $i$ is the unique unconditional contributor in this contest. \end{itemize}

-Note that, for the unconditional contributor $i$, all other agents have higher thresholds than her, which is exactly the condition that $|\mathbf{Q}_i|=0$ which will be discussed in Proposition \ref{proposition:threshold for non-leaf agent}.
+Note that, for the unconditional contributor $i$, all other agents have higher thresholds than her, which is exactly the condition that $|\mathbf{Q}_i|=0$ in Theorem \ref{theorem:threshold for non-leaf agent}.